 Freezing brownies is easy!
 Let brownies cool to room temperature and then wrap tightly in aluminum foil or parchment paper.
 Place brownies in a large ziploc bag or freezer-safe container and freeze for up to three months.

-Or, try adding some chopped nuts, dried fruit, peanut butter chips, or candy (like M&Ms, chopped Reese’s or Snickers) for a delicious twist!
+• Add other mix-ins!
+Try adding some chopped nuts, dried fruit, peanut butter chips, or candy (like M&Ms, chopped Reese’s or Snickers) for a delicious twist!

-Tips for the Best Ever Brownies:
+Tips for the Best Ever Brownies

-- Be careful not to overmix the batter when adding the flour and cocoa powder.
+• Be careful not to overmix the batter when adding the flour and cocoa powder.
 Doing so will let more air into the batter, which will create a cakey texture, not a fudgy, chewy brownie that we are looking for.

-- Use good-quality ingredients!
+• Use good-quality ingredients!
 A good, unsweetened cocoa powder and quality chocolate chips (if using) will greatly enhance the flavor of these brownies.

-- Try not to over-bake the brownies!
+• Try not to over-bake the brownies!
 I checked mine at exactly the 25-minute mark and they were perfect, slightly underbaked and gooey.
 The brownies will continue to set once removed from the oven.
 And, of course, oven times will vary, so be sure to do the toothpick test.

 An Easy Video Tutorial for One Bowl Brownies: